Family Balancing

 All pregnancies have a 2-3% risk of birth defects.
 Artificial insemination with Ericsson sperm selection shows no greater occurrence of birth defects than normal insemination or by natural means.

-Family balancing can be used in conjunction with intrauterine insemination (IUI) or with in-vitro fertilization (IVF).
-When used with IUI, it is available ONLY Monday through Friday and sperm must be processed at RCCNJ.
+Family balancing can be used with intrauterine insemination (IUI) or in-vitro fertilization (IVF).
+When used with IUI, it is available ONLY Monday through Friday, and sperm must be processed at RCCNJ.

 Criteria for Use of Ericsson Family Balancing:

 The sperm sample must meet certain criteria.
-For patients desiring a female child, at least 3.2 million moving sperm is preferable.
+Patients desiring a female child need at least 3.2 million moving sperm is preferable.
 For patients desiring a male child, at least 32 million moving sperm is preferable.
-For men whose sperm does not meet these criteria, several sperm samples may be frozen in advance and processed together in order to achieve adequate sperm numbers and quality.
+However, for men whose sperm does not meet these criteria, several sperm samples may be frozen in advance and processed together to achieve adequate sperm numbers and quality.
 Information and costs for this additional treatment are available by contacting RCCNJ at 908-412-9909.

 Success Rates:

-If pregnant, the success for achieving a male baby using this procedure can be as high as 75% to 80%.
+If pregnant, the success of achieving a male baby using this procedure can be as high as 75% to 80%.
 The chance of achieving a female baby can be as high as 70% to 73%.
 The sperm isolation process cannot completely separate X sperm from Y sperm.
 Therefore, there is no 100% guarantee.
-For patients desiring a female child, using Clomiphene Citrate may optimize successful outcome.
+Using Clomiphene Citrate may optimize successful outcomes for patients desiring a female child.
 For patients desiring a male child, Clomiphene Citrate may decrease success rates.
-The use of this sperm sorting method with injectable medications for ovarian stimulation has not been studied as extensively to provide exact success rates.
+However, the use of this sperm sorting method with injectable medications for ovarian stimulation has not been studied extensively to provide exact success rates.

-For more details and for pricing, please contact the RCCNJ website www.rc-cnj.com or contact our offices.
+Moreover, for more details and pricing, don’t hesitate to contact the RCCNJ website www.rc-cnj.com or contact our offices.